giorgiovilardo/adventOfCode2024/README.md

 I was bitten hard by reference equality of TS, as I put objects into a Set thinking it would compare hash of the sets for equalities :\ I think this is default in Py...

+The object modeling helped for part2, as it was easy-ish to add all the needed crap to make it work.
+I struggled a bit to understand the trick, but I got it!